perceptimatic/faetar-dev-kit/README.md

 The *MMS-LSAH* baseline adapts the excellent MMS fine-tuning [blog post](https://huggingface.co/blog/mms_adapters) by Patrick von Platen to the challenge.
-We use Python scripts, not notebooks, because we're not savages.
 I could not see any license information in the MMS blog post.

 [ESPNet](https://github.com/espnet/espnet/tree/master) is [Apache
 2.0](./LICENSE) licensed.
 The forked version of ESPNet used in the *MMS-10min*